 So if you haven't tried jokes to help your child learn to read, go ahead!
 Try it out.
 It may be just the thing.

-Below find the joke book we read, plus a few easy reader book lists that may inspire your child who is learning to read:
+MORE: Easy reader book lists that may inspire your child who is learning to read: